Harvey Mudd College: Admissions

 For the class of 2026, the college received 4,440 applications and admitted 593 applicants (a 13.4% acceptance rate).
 Of the 237 freshmen who enrolled, the middle 50% of SAT scores reported were 760–790 in mathematics and 720–770 in reading and writing, while the ACT Composite range was 34–36.

 Harvey Mudd, along with Wake Forest University, long held out as the last four-year colleges or universities in the U.S. to accept only SAT and not ACT test scores for admission.
 In August 2007, at the beginning of the application process for the class of 2012, HMC began accepting ACT results, a year after Wake Forest abandoned its former SAT-only policy.

 Due to the COVID-19 pandemic, Harvey Mudd waived the requirement for SAT or ACT scores for the graduating classes of 2021 or 2022.
-This policy was extended to the classes of 2023 and 2024.
+This policy was extended to the 2026 admissions cycle.

 The college is need-blind for domestic applicants.